Anand Satyanand: Governor-General of New Zealand

 In 2006, Satyanand was appointed Governor-General by Queen Elizabeth II on the advice of the New Zealand government under Prime Minister Helen Clark.
 He succeeded Dame Silvia Cartwright as governor-general on 23 August 2006.
 His appointment was welcomed by every parliamentary party leader.
-He was the first governor-general of Indian descent and the first Roman Catholic governor-general.
+He was the first governor-general of Indian descent (as well as non-white and non-Maori cum Asian-origin) and the first Roman Catholic governor-general.

 Prince Richard, Duke of Gloucester, Grand Prior of the Order of St John, received Satyanand as governor-general designate on 7 July 2006 and invested him as a Knight of Justice of the Most Venerable Order of the Hospital of St John of Jerusalem.

-In May 2007 changes were made to the Queen's Service Order.
-Under the previous Royal Warrant, the governor-general was ex-officio Principal Companion of the Order but was not a member of the Order.
-The Royal Warrant now provides for the appointment of the governor-general as a Companion of the Order in their own right.
+In May 2007 changes were made to the Queen's Service Order, which meant that the governor-general could be appointed a Companion of the Order in their own right, rather than as ex-officio Principal Companion but not a Member of the Order.

 The first bill to which Satyanand granted Royal Assent was the Coroners Bill.

 Starting on New Year's Day 2009, Satyanand issued a "New Year's Message" intended to highlight "issues New Zealanders might consider as they looked to the future".

 Satyanand was the first governor-general not to hold a knighthood before entering office (Colonel Thomas Gore Browne, Governor of New Zealand 1855–1861, was knighted in office).
 However, following the changes to the New Zealand honours system announced by Prime Minister John Key on 8 March 2009, the Queen approved Satyanand's redesignation from a Principal Companion in the New Zealand Order of Merit (PCNZM) to a Knight Grand Companion of that Order (GNZM) on 27 March 2009.

 On assuming the role of governor-general, Satyanand received the style The Honourable for life; in 2010, he was advanced to the style of The Right Honourable.
 This style was accorded for life to all future governors-general, prime ministers, chief justices, and Speakers of Parliament.

 Satyanand completed his term of office as governor-general on 23 August 2011.

-Finances

-The New Zealand Government pays for the costs associated with the Queen's representative, the governor-general, in their exercising of the powers of the Crown on behalf of the Queen, including travel, security, residences, offices, ceremonial occasions.
-In the 2010 Budget, the total cost of supporting the governor-general was $3,591,000 for Support Services and Maintenance of the residences, $1,710,000 for Depreciation Expenses on Government Houses, $1,279,000 Remuneration and Travel and an estimated $1,680,000 for Policy Advice and Co-ordination; a total of $7,610,000 and $11 million on capital investment in Government House, Wellington, principally used for its conservation, a total of over $18 million.
+The New Zealand Government pays for the costs associated with the Queen's representative, the governor-general, in their exercising of the powers of the Crown on behalf of the Queen, including travel, security, residences, offices, and ceremonial occasions.
+In 2010, these costs were reported publicly for the first time.
+In the 2010 Budget, the total cost of supporting the governor-general was $3,591,000 for Support Services and Maintenance of the residences, $1,710,000 for Depreciation on Government Houses, $1,279,000 Remuneration and Travel and an estimated $1,680,000 for Policy Advice and Co-ordination; a total of $7,610,000 and $11 million on capital investment in Government House, Wellington, entailing significant renovation and conservation which had been overdue for many years, and totaled more than $18 million.
+During the 3 years of construction, the Satyanands did not live in the residence.